Art Business Strategy: 3 Things Every Professional Needs to Know

 - Combine the values of cost and time

 The point here is to develop a sustainable art business model.
 I’m not referring to social and ecological concepts.
-“Sustainable art” is a different topic that can certainly be incorporated into this business model.
+“Sustainable art” is a different topic that can certainly be incorporated into this business strategy.
 Rather, for now, I want to help you maintain a level of business savvy that ensures you’re not losing anything.
 And ultimately, I want to see you move from sustainability to thriving.
 That brings us to our next step.

 2.)
-Develop Relationships
+Business Strategy: Develop Relationships

 3.)
-Consider the Print Market
+Business Strategy: Consider the Print Market